erajasekar/erajasekar.github.io/_posts/2017-11-01-how-to-setup-subdomain-for-aws-api-gateway.md

 analytics: true
 ---

-# How to setup subdomain for AWS API Gateway
 I needed to setup a subdomain for a REST service hosted in AWS API Gateway.

 Many components had to configured correctly to get all pieces to work together.
 I could not find a concise instructions online and there is too much of stuff to read in AWS documentation.
 I will share the exact steps I did to get it working so that others doesn't have to figure it out in a hard way like I did.